 In my opinion, there is no better way to explore the East Coast of Australia than with a camper van.
 A camper will provide both transportation as well as accommodation, therefore giving you maximum freedom and flexibility.

-We rented a Kuga campervan from Travellers Autobarn and were very happy with it.
-In the van we had a small kitchen with a sink, fridge, 2-pit stove and even a microwave.
 There were two windows on the side of the roof, both covered with mosquito nets, so it was easy to ventilate the van without getting lots of bugs inside.
 The bed was very comfortable and easy to convert into a seating area.

 Most importantly however, having your own house on wheels means you can go pretty much anywhere you like!
 We used the free Campermate app to find free campsites.
 In the app you can read comments from people who have recently visited a place and commented on the facilities.